MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

        LET $result = Assessments.myAssessment.Evaluate($baseInput = @@)
        RETURN $result.ToStr()
        ```

    8. Access function within functions

       Example of a function invoking another function:
        ```FraudProtectionLanguage
-       RETURN Functions.MyFunction(@"totalAmount", @"salesTax").Calculat_Sum
+       RETURN Functions.MyFunction(@"totalAmount", @"salesTax").Calculate_Sum
        ```

 > [!NOTE]
 > Functions can be created within any environment in the multi hierarchy stack.
 When a function references resources like velocities, external calls, lists and external assessments which are available in that environment, the lower environments which invoke this function will also inherit the resources that the function references.
-For example, if a function created in the root references an external call to retrun a value, the child environment that invokes these functions will be able to access the result of that external call as well.
+For example, if a function created in the root references an external call to return a value, the child environment that invokes these functions will be able to access the result of that external call as well.
 To learn how to inherit and invoke functions, see [Function Inheritance](Functions.md#function-inheritance) section later in this article.

 ## Create a function